lgrangeia/lgrangeia.github.io/_posts/2015-11-09-hacking-tomtom-runner-pt1.md

 ## 06. Hardware

 What can we learn about the watch hardware without opening it?
-This is probably old news to veteran reverse engineers, but here goes: pretty much any RF emitting device sold in the United States is tested by FCC, that eventually publishes its report containing all sorts of juicy information and photos.
+This is probably old news to veteran reverse engineers, but here goes: pretty much any RF emitting device sold in the United States is tested by the FCC, that eventually publishes its report containing all sorts of juicy information and photos.

 There's a nice [search engine](https://fcc.io/) for FCC report data (the official site seems purposefully obtuse) by Dominic Spill, you just need the FCC ID (S4L8RS00 in our case).
-Here is the obligatory full frontal nude photo of our device, courtesy of FCC:
+Here is the obligatory full frontal nude photo of our device, courtesy of the FCC:

 ![vbindiff]({{ site.url }}/assets/naked_tomtom.jpg)